 The best big-screen gaming laptop

-The Blade Pro 17 delivers some of the best gaming performance you can find in a laptop — but that’s not even its superpower.
+The Blade 17 delivers some of the best gaming performance you can find in a laptop — but that’s not even its superpower.
 What makes Razer’s 17-inch flagship so impressive is it packs that unbelievable power into a thin and attractive chassis.
-It’s just 0.8 inches thick and only requires one charging brick — so you can carry it around in a backpack or briefcase without compromising on power.
+It’s less than 0.8 inches thick and only requires one charging brick — so you can carry it around in a backpack or briefcase without compromising on power.

-The Blade Pro 17 certainly isn’t cheap, but it’s the laptop to buy if you want the best of the best.
+The Blade 17 certainly isn’t cheap, but it’s the laptop to buy if you want the best of the best.

 The ROG Strix G15 Advantage Edition is one of the few gaming laptops you’ll find that includes both an AMD processor and an AMD GPU.
 Not to worry — it delivers gaming performance on par with what you’ll see from laptops with Nvidia’s top GPUs.
 It also delivers one of the best gaming battery experiences we’ve ever seen — it was able to maintain playable frame rates on Red Dead Redemption 2 for over an hour with no charger attached.